 We’ve used quite a few REI daypacks over the years and consider them a solid value for their feature set.
 Along with the Flash and Traverse packs above, the Trail 40 is an excellent example: For $149, you get outstanding organization with a generous 40-liter main compartment (the largest daypack to make our list), ample exterior pockets and lash points, great touches like trekking pole attachments and an included rain cover, and specific men’s and women’s designs.
 The pack is also nicely built with durable materials that are recycled and bluesign-approved, along with plush cushioning along the backpanel, hipbelt, and shoulders.
 And we love the U-shaped opening that extends down the sides, which allows you to access the bottom of the main compartment without having to pull out everything on top.
 Taken together, it’s a whole lot of bang for your buck.

 As we mentioned, the REI Trail 40 is the largest option here, which has its pros and cons.
 On the bright side, you should have no trouble stashing a full day’s worth of gear, including extra layers and plenty of water and snacks.
 It also crosses over nicely for travel and can even pull double duty for light overnights (provided you pack strategically).
-On the flip side, the Trail 40 checks in at a fairly hefty 2 pounds 14 ounces (for the L-XL size), making it one of the heaviest packs on our list (behind the Osprey Stratos 36 and Gregory Zulu 30, both of which exceed 3 lb.).
-It also lacks structure and is fairly floppy when fully unzipped, especially if the lid is weighed down with gear.
+On the other hand, the Trail 40 checks in at a fairly hefty 2 pounds 14 ounces and lacks structure when fully unzipped, especially if the lid is weighted down with gear.
 But if you plan to carry a lot and don’t mind the weight penalty, the Trail 40 stands out as a highly versatile and affordable option for day hikes, commuting, minimalist overnights, or as a carry-on while traveling.
 REI also makes a smaller 25-liter version for $100, although the basic webbing hipbelt detracts from support.

 See the REI Co-op Trail 40 See the Women's REI Trail 40